Revisiting and Generalizing the Dual Iteration for Static and Robust Output-Feedback Synthesis: Robust Output-Feedback -Design

 \subsubsection{Dual Iteration: An Alternative Initialization}

-It can happen that the LMIs appearing in the primal step of the dual iteration algorithm \ref{RS::algo::dual_iteration} are infeasible for the initially designed full-information controller.
-In order to promote the feasibility of these LMIs we propose here an alternative initialization that makes use of the following result.
+It can happen that the LMIs appearing in the primal step of algorithm \ref{RS::algo::dual_iteration} are infeasible for the initially designed full-information gain.
+In order to promote the feasibility of these LMIs, we propose an alternative initialization that relies on the following result.